Man shares conversation as he calls out Cubana Chiefpriest for owing him N700k

 Pay Me My Money: Man Calls Out Cubana Chiefpriest for Owing N700k for Almost 2 Years, Shares Conversation

-- The man identified as Killaboigram noted that he has been quite for too long but he sees Chiefpriest doing numerous giveaways for online validation
+- The man identified as Killaboigram noted that he has been quiet for too long but he sees Chiefpriest doing numerous giveaways for online validation

 - Killaboigram also shared screenshots of their conversations where Chiefpriest kept promising and failing